ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       ! attribute handler
       type(adios2_attribute), intent(in):: attribute

-      ! type of the attribute
-      integer, intent(in):: adios2_type
+      ! input type to compare attribute type with integer, intent(in):: adios2_type

-      !
-TODO
-      character*(*), intent(in):: hint
+      ! text representation of input type for informational message output character*(*), intent(in):: hint

       ! error code
       integer, intent(out):: ierr

-* :f90:`subroutine adios2_inquire_variable_attribute` inspect attribute for a variable
+* :f90:`subroutine adios2_inquire_variable_attribute` retrieve a handler to a previously defined attribute associated to a variable

    .. code-block:: fortran